yunusbayraktaroglu/pronotron-tech-art-suite/README.md

 - `yarn lint` - Lint all packages
 - `yarn changeset` - Generate a changeset
 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

-### Changing the npm organization scope

-The npm organization scope for this design system starter is `@acme`.
-To change this, it's a bit manual at the moment, but you'll need to do the following:

-- Rename folders in `packages/*` to replace `acme` with your desired scope
-- Search and replace `acme` with your desired scope
-- Re-run `yarn install`

 ## Versioning and Publishing packages